Chnapy/timeflies/docs/gameplay/game-content/character-meti.md

 ### Motivation

-This spell boosts others characters action time, in exchange of launcher life.
-Life spent is shared as action time to others characters.
+This spell boosts others characters action time, in exchange of launcher health.
+Health spent is shared as action time to others characters.

 | Attribute | Value |
 | --- | --- |